Vyral/base-template/_posts/2018-11-21-bullet-proof-your-homeowners-insurance-coverage.md

 youtube_code:
 ---

-I’m not an insurance agent, but I’ve heard enough stories to know that when reviewing your homeowner’s insurance coverage, don’t assume that everything will be covered in case of a claim.&nbsp;
+I’m not an insurance agent, but I’ve heard enough stories to know that when reviewing your homeowner’s insurance coverage, don’t assume that everything will be covered in case of a claim.

-In fact, in a 2007 survey, National Association of Insurance Commissioners revealed that homeowners misunderstood what their policy covered.&nbsp; Here are some of the findings and things NOT covered by standard homeowner’s insurance policies:
+In fact, in a 2007 survey, National Association of Insurance Commissioners revealed that homeowners misunderstood what their policy covered.
+Here are some of the findings and things NOT covered by standard homeowner’s insurance policies:

 * 68 percent think vehicles such as cars, boats and motorcycles stolen from or damaged on their property are covered.
 * 51 percent think damages from a break in the water line on their property supplying water to their home are covered.